datanav/docs/technical/tripletex-tripletex.rst

 Tripletex Employee to Tripletex Contact
 ---------------------------------------
+Every Tripletex Employee will be synchronized with a Tripletex Contact.

+If a matching Tripletex Contact already exists, the Tripletex Employee will be merged with the existing one.
-Before any synchronization can take place, a link between a Tripletex Employee and a Tripletex Contact must be established.
+If no matching Tripletex Contact is found, a new Tripletex Contact will be created.

 A Tripletex Employee will merge with a Tripletex Contact if one of the following property combinations match: